ggjlab/scMCA/README.md

 # scMCA
-An simple R package for large scale data(large DGE) from [Mouse Cell Atlas](http://bis.zju.edu.cn) , to reduce burdon of our main Server
+An simple R package for large scale data(large DGE) from [Mouse Cell Atlas](http://bis.zju.edu.cn) ,to alleviate burdens of our main Server
 ### Installation
 ```R
 #This require devtools